openmetalio/openmetal-docs/docs/engineers-notes/intro-to-cloud-init.md

   - libffi-dev
 ```

-In the above example we ensure that all packages are up-to-date, and some specific
+In the example above we ensure that all packages are up-to-date, and ensure
-packages are installed on the server.
+specific packages are installed on the server.

 ```sh
 #cloud-config